jdha/ARIANE_example/README.md

 # ARIANE_example
-Setting up and running ARIANE on JASMIN
+Setting up and running ARIANE on JASMIN.
+The following compilation a testing is done on one of the jasmin-sci[1-6] machines.

 Create a directory for the ariane package: